fabsig/GPBoost/docs/Parameters.rst

 -  ``min_gain_to_split`` :raw-html:`<a id="min_gain_to_split" title="Permalink to this parameter" href="#min_gain_to_split">&#x1F517;&#xFE0E;</a>`, default = ``0.0``, type = double, aliases: ``min_split_gain``, constraints: ``min_gain_to_split >= 0.0``

-   -  the minimal gain to perform split
+   -  the minimal gain to perform a split

    -  can be used to speed up training